MarkPearl/Blog_Katas/_posts/2014-09-10-StringCalculatorProblem.md

 ##### Advanced Requirements #####

-- Allow multiple delimiters... **"//[delim1][delim2]\n"**
+- Handle multiple single character delimiters. **"//[delim1][delim2]\n"**
-- Handle multiple delimiters with a length longer than one character.
+- Handle multiple multi character delimiters.
-- Handle delimiters that have numbers as part of them, where the number cannot be on the edge of a delimiter.
+- Handle delimiters that have numbers as part of them.
+The number cannot be on the edge of a delimiter.
 Note - a delimiter of 1DD or DD1 is not valid as it has a number on the edge of it.
 D1D is a valid delimiter)

 ~~~
 Add("//[*][%]\n1*2%3") > Returns 6